rmunroe/appian-spear-power-tools/README.md

 # Type Functions

-These functions provide information about the type of the values passed in.
+These functions provide information about the (data) type of the values passed in.